django-guardian/django-guardian/docs/userguide/checks.md

 string, own queryset (as `klass` argument) or control if result should be computed with (default) or without user's groups permissions.

+!!! note "Non-standard primary keys"

+    `get_objects_for_user` supports models with any primary key type, including non-standard types like `TextField` or PostgreSQL-specific fields.
+    See [Primary key types](caveats.md#primary-key-types) for details and performance considerations.

 !!! tip "See Also"
     Documentation for `get_objects_for_user`